aerospike-community/aerospike-time-series-client/README.md

 ## Simple Example

 The code example below shows us inserting a series of 24 temperature readings, taken in Trafalgar Square, London, on the 14th February 2022.
-We give the time series a meaningful name - subject/property/units.
+We give the time series a meaningful and precise name by concatenating subject, property and units.

 ```java
 // Let's store some temperature readings taken in Trafalgar Square, London.
 Readings are Centigrade.